 A. Yes, participating in the AAPA could stimulate other members to comment on your work.
 Although a number of publishers print the work of other members, the best way to get published within the AAPA is to do it yourself.
 With the availability of desktop publishing and copy centers, it's not too difficult to become a publisher.

-Being published within the AAPA means about 200 other members see your work.
+Being published within the AAPA means all the other members see your work.
 If you would like feedback and comments, it would be a good idea to mention it in your publication.
 Otherwise readers might be too polite to offer an opinion.

 Q 3.
 How will I be compensated for any articles that I send you?
 Do I have to meet a quota, or write a certain number of articles to remain a member?